ssteinberg/PLTFalcor/README.md

 ### Visual Studio Code
 If you are working with Visual Studio Code, run `setup.bat` after cloning this repository.
 This will setup a VS Code workspace in the `.vscode` folder with sensible defaults (only if `.vscode` does not exist yet).
 When opening the project folder in VS Code, it will prompt to install recommended extensions.
 We recommend you do, but at least make sure that _CMake Tools_ is installed.
 To build Falcor, you can select the configure preset by executing the _CMake: Select Configure Preset_ action (Ctrl+Shift+P).
-Choose the _Windows Ninja/MSVC_ preset (or one for a different rendering backend).
+Choose the _Windows Ninja/MSVC_ preset.
 Then simply hit _Build_ (or press F7) to build the project.
 The binary output is located in `build/windows-ninja-msvc/bin`.

 Warning: Do not start VS Code from _Git Bash_, it will modify the `PATH` environment variable to an incompatible format, leading to issues with CMake.